thebuildercore/TradeMan/README.md

     Business grows                          – shares profit via dividend payout Investors earn                          – passive income, and trade their shares

+**Current Progress**

+                       1. Smart contracts tested and deployed on sepolia testnet you can check the address.
+                       2. Backend server live
+                       3. Routes set
+                       4. Frontend soon
 🚀 **Why TradeMan?**

 India's tier-2 cities and towns are full of profitable, trusted businesses that can grow — if they get the right funding.